SixArm/gitconfig-settings/README.md

     git clone https://github.com/SixArm/sixarm_git_gitconfig.git

-If you already have a `.gitconfig` file and you want to include all these files, then add this to your `.gitconfig` file:
+Create a `.gitconfig` file, or edit you existing file, and include this:

     [include]
        path = sixarm_git_gitconfig/gitconfg

-If you prefer to customize which files to include, you can choose specific files, for example:
+If you prefer to customize which files to include, then you can choose specific files, such as:

     [include]
        path = sixarm_git_gitconfig/gitconfig.d/alias-for-feature-flow.txt
        path = sixarm_git_gitconfig/gitconfig.d/specific-to-osx.txt

-If you prefer to have full control of these files, you can copy them wherever you like on your system, and edit them as you like.
+If you prefer to have full control of these files, then you can copy them wherever you like on your system, and edit them as you like.

 ## Alias shortcuts